Virginia Car Accident Lawyer

 Common Causes of Car Accidents in Virginia

 According to recent data from the National Highway Traffic Safety Administration, car accident fatalities are at a 16-year high.
 Early 2021 estimates have shown that approximately 42,915 people had died in motor vehicle crashes, a 10.5% increase from 2020.
-Virginia has seen its fair share of car accident fatalities — there were 796 fatal crashes in the Commonwealth, making it one of the top 20 states for car accident fatalities.
+Virginia has seen its fair share of car accident fatalities — there were 796 fatal crashes in the Commonwealth, making it one of the highest recorded states for car accident fatalities.
 If a family member has been killed in a car accident, call our car accident lawyers to discuss a possible Virginia wrongful death claim.

 Some of the common causes of car accidents should be no surprise to anyone.